This add-in can grab coordinates of an IP address along with other geographical information and put it into a JMP data table.

-It uses a GeoLite2 database hosted at freegeoip.net.
+It uses the GeoLite2 database data downloaded from MaxMind.com.
 You can take a column from a JMP table of IP Addresses and get another table with several peices of information about the IP Adresses location, including Logitude and Latitude.
-Currently, this only seems to work for IPv4 addresses.
-Also, the fregeoip.net service will limit you to 10,000 requests per hour.
+Currently, this only works for IPv4 addresses.

 Below is a screenshot of the add-in after being launched from the add-ins menu.
 Select the appropriate table and the column that contains your IPv4 adresses.
 Click the Go button to create a new table with geolocation information.